heberalmeida/pantanal-grid/packages/pantanal-grid/README.md

 ### Repeat Headers

-Control whether headers should be repeated on each page using the `pdfRepeatHeaders` prop (currently not fully implemented, but reserved for future use):
+Control whether headers should be repeated on each page using the `pdfRepeatHeaders` prop:

 ```vue
 <PantanalGrid